-Definition: Ceteris paribus is a Latin phrase that means "all other things being equal."
+Ceteris paribus (se-ter-es pa-re-bes) is a Latin phrase that means "all other things being equal."
 Experts use it to explain the theory behind laws of economics and nature.
-It means that most of the time, something will occur as a result of something else.
-That is, of course, if nothing else changes.
+It means that something will occur as a result of something else most of the time, if nothing else changes.

-What if a micro-burst kept it hovering in the air?
+But what if a micro-burst kept it hovering in the air?
 That powerful gust of wind is an example of all other things not being equal.
-The law of gravity is still valid even though, this time, the bathroom scale didn't fall to the ground.
+The law of gravity is still valid nonetheless, even though the bathroom scale didn't fall to the ground this time.

-The concept and phrase of ceteris paribus are used extensively in economics.
-That's because there are so many variables constantly changing.
-The law of gravity is easy to understand because it's rare for something else to intervene.
-The bathroom scale will nearly always fall to the ground.
+The concept of ceteris paribus is used extensively in economics because so many variables are constantly changing.
+The law of gravity is easy to understand because it's rare for something else to intervene, but that's not the case with economics.
+Everything is always changing.

-In other words, when people want less of a good or service, then sellers will lower the prices.
-They could cut back on manufacturing to lower supply and keep prices the same.
-Or they could update the product to stimulate demand.
+Sellers will lower their prices when people want less of a good or service.
+Or they might cut back on manufacturing to lower supply and keep prices the same.
+They might update the product to stimulate demand.
 That's what Apple does to maintain high prices.
 Sometimes manufacturers can't lower the price because their costs are too high.
-In that case, they'll accept a lower volume.
+They'll accept a lower volume in this case.

-As you can see, in the real world all other things are never equal.
-But using the concept of ceteris paribus allows you to understand the theoretical relationship between cause and effect.
+All other things are rarely, if ever, equal in the real world, but using the concept of ceteris paribus allows you to understand the theoretical relationship between cause and effect.

 The economic law of demand is like the physical law of gravity.
 When you throw the bathroom scale out the window, you don't assume the law of gravity was suspended if it comes right back at you.
 You look for what else changed.